Dirk Coetzee

 Dirk Coetzee (15 April 1945 – 7 March 2013) was co-founder and commander of the covert South African Security Police unit based at Vlakplaas.
-He and his colleagues were involved in a number of extra judicial killings including that of Griffiths Mxenge.
+He and his colleagues were involved in a number of extrajudicial killings including that of Griffiths Mxenge.
 Coetzee publicly revealed the existence of the Vlakplaas death squads in 1989, making himself a target of a failed assassination attempt.

 Early life

 Coetzee was born in April 1945 in Phokwane Local Municipality.
 His father was a postal worker.
-The younger Coetzee also worked for the postal service before becoming an investigator in 1969.
+Coetzee matriculated in 1963 and joined the South African Postal Service in January 1964.
+In July 1966, he volunteered for military service with the navy until March 1967, then resumed his employment with the postal service until April 1970.